Qurat-Ul-Ain-Memon/Calculator-WebApp-CodeAlpha/README.md

-Built as part of my CodeAlpha Web Development Internship to practice JavaScript logic and error handling.
+Interactive Calculator Project built as part of my CodeAlpha Web Development Internship.
+Practiced JavaScript logic, event handling, and error debugging.
+This calculator supports addition, subtraction, multiplication, and division, with real-time input validation.
+Developed using HTML, CSS, and vanilla JavaScript.